Volunteer Name: Charly Davies

 4- Any tips for future volunteers… (Clothing, travel, personal items, donations)

 A. Bring clothes/gifts for the house "sisters".
 They deserve it!
 B. Travel every chance you get.
-There is so many things to see and experience outside of Kathmandu.
+There are so many things to see and experience outside of Kathmandu.
 C. Linen/cotton pants are key.

 5- Personal Paragraph (ABV Program Testimonial):